pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ## Signal

-signal() sends a signal to all subscribers of a channel.
+`signal()` sends a signal to all subscribers of a channel.

-Payload size:
-- Default max payload: 64 bytes (payload only).
-For higher limits, contact support.
+- Default signal payload limit: **64 bytes** (payload only; not URI/headers).
+For larger payloads, contact support.

 ### Method(s)

-To Signal a message use:
+To `Signal a message` you can use the following method(s) in the Swift SDK:

 ```
 `1func signal(